 Some may insist that the internal sawtill is the only valid “traditional” method.
 To all the self-appointed Time Lords and Holy Arbiters of Everything Traditional that look down their patrician noses at the solution I selected I respond that there are other traditional designs they may have not seen before.
 Perhaps they need to… I dunno… do something crazy like… put down their congac snifters and visit different libraries?

 After months of deliberation I decided I needed a sawtill that is an enclosed, sealed, insulated space in itself, that can be removed to serve as an independent toolchest most of the time but will still fit inside the toolchest when necessary, will contain many saws, not just five or six, and is at a convenient height where I can clearly see and easily retrieve/replace them.
-These criteria are what attracted me to this extremely intelligent design when I saw drawings of it in a dusty old British book in the University of Tokyo Library.
+These criteria are what attracted me to this extremely intelligent design when I saw drawings of it in an old bug-chewed British book in the University of Tokyo Library.
 I modified the design considerably, especially the lid and the drawer, but there is nothing new under the sun.

 My sawtill nests inside the toolchest, as you can see from the photo above.
 In this location the lid can be closed without interference.
 Saws in the top compartment can be accessed, but not the saws in the bottom drawer.
 Tools in the top tray and those mounted inside the lid are also easily accessible, but those in the 2nd and 3rd tray and in the dungeon are not accessible without removing either the sawtill or the trays.
 This may seem to be a serious flaw, but au contraire, mes amis!